245 BC

-Year 245 BC was a year of the pre-Julian Roman calendar.
+The year 245 BC was a year of the pre-Julian Roman calendar.
 At the time it was known as the Year of the Consulship of Buteo and Bulbus (or, less frequently, year 509 Ab urbe condita).
 The denomination 245 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.